surfingoldelephant/PowerShell-Docs/reference/7.6/Microsoft.PowerShell.Core/About/about_Command_Precedence.md

 the [ftype][04] command.

-For PowerShell to see a file extension as executable in the current session, you must add the extension to the `$env:PATHEXT` environment variable.
+For PowerShell to see a file extension as executable in the current session, you must add the extension to the `$Env:PATHEXT` environment variable.

 ## See also